- Actor Robert Conrad died at the age of 84.

 Actor Robert Conrad dies at 84, just weeks before his 85th birthday

-Best known for the television shows Hawaiian Eye and The Wild, Wild West, Robert was born Konrad Robert Falkowski in Chicago on March 1, 1935.
+Best known for the television shows Hawaiian Eye and The Wild, Wild West (one of the classic TV Westerns of the 1950s and 1960s), Robert was born Konrad Robert Falkowski in Chicago on March 1, 1935.
 At a young age, he was loading trucks for work.
 Later he tried boxing and singing at nightclubs.
 Eventually, he worked as a stuntman after moving to Hollywood.

 His breakout acting role was the lead in Hawaiian Eye in 1959.
 He played Tom Lopaka, a private investigator working in Hawaii.
 After Hawaiian Eye ended, he starred in The Wild, Wild West as James T. West.
 The show aired from 1965 to 1970.